aedeguzman/aedeguzman.github.io/README.md

 <br/>
 ![Park City Peaks](img/ParkCity.png)
 <br/>
-This Dashboard I created for Park City Peaks Hotel shows:<br/>

-• The bookings and cancellations the hotel gets on a monthly basis<br/>

-• Determines how many guests are new and how mny are repeat customers<br/>

-• What food option, if any, the guests have chosen<br/>

-• Whether bookings are made by individuals or families on average<br/>
+Welcome to Park City Peaks Hotel's dashboard, your window into our world of hospitality.
+Here, you'll find a snapshot of our performance and our guests' preferences.
+Discover the ebb and flow of bookings and cancellations, track the balance between new and returning guests, and determine our patrons’ savor.
+Additionally, get insights into whether our accommodations are primarily chosen by individuals or families.
 <br/>
 <br/>